GuySandler/Canvas-module-sharer/README.md

 - Google drive stuff might not work due to permission problems but there is no bypass there.

 ## How to use
-1. go to the main page of _ to add or go to a module
+1. go to the [main page](https://canvasshare.guy.hackclub.app) to add or go to a module
-2. go to _/admin?password={password} to go to the admin page. you will have to re-enter your password to do stuff
+2. go to https://canvasshare.guy.hackclub.app/admin?password={password} to go to the admin page. you will have to re-enter your password to do stuff

 ## How to self host
 1. rename .env.example to .env and put in your port and admin password